Business Hub

 • Volatile gases (F-gases) from air conditioning systems: Coolants from air conditioning systems in companies can also contribute to Scope 1 emissions in the event of leaks, as many of these gases have a very high greenhouse gas potential.

-How do Scope 1 emissions differ from Scope 2 and 3 emissions?
+The difference: Scope 1 emissions compared to Scope 2 and 3

-Scope 2 emissions on the other hand, include indirect emissions from the generation of purchased or sourced energy.
-Typically, this refers to the electricity, district heating, district cooling or steam that a company purchases for its operations.
-Although the company does not generate these emissions directly, they are still part of its energy value chain and are therefore relevant for calculating the carbon footprint.
+• Scope 2 emissions: Compared to Scope 1 emissions, Scope 2 emissions include indirect emissions resulting from the generation of purchased or sourced energy .
+This includes the electricity, district cooling, district heating or steam that a company purchases for its operating activities.
+Even if a company does not generate these emissions directly, they are part of the energy value chain.
+This makes them relevant for recording thecarbon footprint.

-A key difference between Scope 1, Scope 2 and Scope 3 emissions is a company's ability to control and influence these emissions.
-Scope 1 emissions can be influenced directly, as the amount consumed and the heating medium can be selected.
+A key difference between Scope 1 emissions compared to Scope 2 and 3 is the company's control over these emissions.
+Scope 1 emissions can be influenced directly, as the amount consumed and the heating medium can be chosen by the company itself.
 In the case of Scope 2 emissions, the company has a certain amount of influence by selecting its energy suppliers and investing in energy efficiency.
 Scope 3 emissions are often more complex to handle, as they require a more in-depth consideration of the entire value chain and often have to be reduced in collaboration with suppliers and partners.

 However, there are also companies whose majority of emissions are in Scope 1.
 In the manufacturing sector in particular, such as in the construction industry or in materials processing, where steel production plays a role, most emissions are generated directly at the production site.
 Here, the reduction of Scope 1 emissions requires innovative approaches, the use of new technologies and a strong commitment to alternative business practices.